lachgra/ING/README.md

 However, the part of the line which matches the query could be a subset of the query, in fact it happens to be that even for large texts, queries of more than a few words often will not be matched.
-This is the advantage that ING has over a binary "yes this is a match" or "no it is not" algorithm.
+This is the advantage that this program has over a binary "yes this is a match" or "no it is not" algorithm.